 We can mix and match activation methods for example, the door can open from the outside by pressing a push pad and open automatically from the other side via a motion sensor.
 This configuration is particularly appropriate when the door fronts a pavement with lots of foot traffic which is not necessarily entering the premises.

 For our disabled clients we offer a range of activation methods dependent upon their individual dexterity.
 We have a number of hand held transmitters which vary in size and also larger button boxes for those with dexterity difficulties.
 The button on the transmitter/box is pressed and the door will open automatically from either side.
-We have also used blow switches, interfaces with environmental systems and long range readers for severely disabled clients.
+We have also used blow switches, interfaces with environmental systems and short range readers for severely disabled clients.

 The security of homes and businesses is more important than ever.
 Access control basically means that only authorised people can gain entry to the building and any visitors can be vetted before they are admitted.
 Access control can take many forms and is tailored to the needs of the end user.
 We can interface with existing access control systems and these can also be teamed with conventional activation devices.
 For example the door could be fully automatic during office hours allowing anyone to enter and automatically switch to access control at an agreed time, say 5pm through a timer.
 The door would then be locked and would only unlock and power open when a valid token or code was presented to the reader.